tomkerkhove/promitor/adding-a-new-scraper.md

   and inherit from
   `Promitor.Core.Scraping.Configuration.Model.Metrics.AzureResourceDefinition` -
   this class should go in `.\src\Promitor.Core.Scraping\Configuration\Model\Metrics\ResourceTypes`.
-3. Describe the resource configurationh for which you're scraping metrics by creating `<New-Type>ResourceV1` and inherit from `Promitor.Core.Scraping.Configuration.Serialization.v1.Model.AzureResourceDefinitionV1` -
+3. Describe the resource configuration for which you're scraping metrics by creating `<New-Type>ResourceV1` and inherit from `Promitor.Core.Scraping.Configuration.Serialization.v1.Model.AzureResourceDefinitionV1` -